UriRius/Hanabi/README.md

 # Hanabi
 Exam of computational intelligence 2021 - 2022.
 Hanabi project

+## Usage
+To start a game with the agent: python client_mark1.py <IP> <port> <PlayerName>

+  There's no need to introduce any commands to the agent, everything is done by its self

+To start a game using the client see the Client point below

 # Computational Intelligence 2021-2022

 Exam of computational intelligence 2021 - 2022.
 It requires teaching the client to play the game of Hanabi (rules can be found [here](https://www.spillehulen.dk/media/102616/hanabi-card-game-rules.pdf)).